+Language Policy

-Language Policy IB World School 000703 33 Liceum im.
+IB World School 000703

+33 Liceum im.
 M. Kopernika, Warszawa

 33 Liceum im.
-M. Kopernika is a bilingual high school in which all classes, alongside Polish, are taught in English.
+M. Kopernika is a bilingual high school offering Polish national curriculum bilingually - with Polish and English as a language of instruction as well as IB education.
 Apart from Polish curriculum we offer IB MYP (since 2017) and IB DP (since 1993) programmes.
-Between 2017 and September 2019 we taught MYP programme years 3, 4 and 5 as a part of our middle school programme (apart from Polish curriculum).
+Between 2017 and September 2019 we taught MYP programme years 2, 3, 4 and 5 as a part of our middle school.
 Since September 2019, due to educational reform, we offer MYP years 4 and 5, followed by DP programme solely in high school.

-33 Liceum im.M.Kopernika teaching staff believe that language is an important device which facilitates learning process.
+33 Liceum im.
+M. Kopernika teaching staff believe that language is an important device which facilitates learning process.
 We understand that learning a language is no longer an aim in itself but more of an instrument of skill acquisition.
-A language is necessary tool by means of which we are able to acquire knowledge, skills, develop ourselves, better understand other people and culture.
+A language is a necessary tool by means of which students are able to acquire knowledge, skills, develop themselves, better understand other people and cultures.

 We realize that majority of our school students will be of Polish origin and Polish will be their mother tongue, however, there might be students of other nationalities joining our IB MYP and DP cohort.
-Due to the requirements of Polish national curriculum, Polish will be obligatory to all students and offered as Language and Literature.
+Due to the requirements of Polish national curriculum, but also to honour Polish national cultural heritage, Polish will be obligatory to all students and offered as Language and Literature.
 In IB DP Polish will be offered as Language A: Literature Higher and Standard Level in our school.
-However, all foreign students will be able to choose a self-taught option of learning their own mother-tongue.
+However, all foreign students will be able to choose a SSST option of learning their own mother-tongue/ home language.
 Thanks to Language A: Literature lessons, students will continue their acquisition of language skills, develop their knowledge of Polish as well as the world literature, learn to produce various types of texts and become familiar with various genres of literature.
+Non-Polish native speakers are eligible to request additional lessons of Polish as a foreign language.

-The main guiding principle in the selection of set texts in IB MYP apart from the requirements of national curriculum is their presentation of issues of global importance, as well as their presentation of unique values on a national and local scale.
-In IB DP it is their presentation of issues of global importance, as well as their presentation of unique values on a national and local scale.
+The main guiding principle in the selection of set texts both in IB MYP and DP, apart from the requirements of national curriculum, is their presentation of issues of global importance, as well as their presentation of unique values on a national and local scale.

 Thanks to this, students, by learning about various literary achievements, shape their attitudes towards matters closest to them and at the same time are prepared to discuss global phenomena.